 The DHHS Guidelines recommend the use of a complete triple therapy based on a dual NRTI plus an INSTI for treatment initiation.1

-Today's regimens offer sustained virologic efficacy, better tolerability and toxicity profiles, and relative ease of use.1
+Today's regimens offer sustained virologic efficacy, a high barrier to resistance, better tolerability and toxicity profiles, and relative ease of use.1

 Download the complete infographic, HIV Treatment Then and Now: Strides in HIV Therapy, to see how best practices have changed along with development of new drug regimens.